apache/shardingsphere-elasticjob/docs/content/user-manual/elasticjob-lite/usage/job-api/spring-namespace.en.md

 ## Job start

-If the Spring container start, the xml that configures the Spring namespace will be loaded, and the job will be automatically started.
+If the Spring container start, the `XML` that configures the Spring namespace will be loaded, and the job will be automatically started.